jet2jet/js-synthesizer/README.md

 Notes:

 * `fluid.js` intends the ES2015-supported environment.
 If you need to run the script without errors on non-ES2015 environment such as IE11 (to notify 'unsupported'), you should load those scripts dynamically, or use transpiler such as babel.
+* When just after the scripts loaded, some APIs may fail since libfluidsynth is not ready.
+To avoid this, you can use the Promise object returned by `Fluid.waitForReady`.
 * libfluidsynth JS file is not `import`-able and its license (LGPL v2.1) is differ from fluid-js's (BSD-3-Clause).

 ### With AudioWorklet